Human Rights (M.A.)

 Language skills

 • Proof of proficiency in English Students must prove proficiency in English equivalent to level C1 of the Common European Framework of Reference for Languages.
-This usually means that students are required to show that they have completed a recognized language test such as IELTS, TOEFL, UNIcert, Cambridge etc.
+This means that students are required to show that they have completed a recognized language test such as IELTS, TOEFL, UNIcert, Cambridge etc.

 • German language skills for international applicants: No DSH